jgnewman/shotgun/README.md

 keys will allow you to delete any subscription, whether the function is named or not.

 > NOTE: You can name your events and keys whatever you want as long as you don't prefix them with
-> '_SG_'.
+> `_SG_`.
 This prefix is used internally by the system and, although unlikely, there is a chance
 > of overwriting important functionality if you use this prefix.

 It's good to know that you don't have to do anything special to create an event for the first time.